Akido123/Akido123/README.md

 ![hero banner](hero-banner.png)

 Hey there, how's it hanging?
 My name is Akeem Brown, but for formality, it's Mr. Brown.
-I am a novice-level front-end developer looking to improve my skills through experience and learn more about the world of computer programming.
+I am a Junior level Software Developer looking to improve my skills through experience and learn more about the world of computer programming.
 With my technical prowess in a handful of IDEs and languages, and some additional skills, I am confident in my ability in the digital industry... *sometimes*.
 However, my overconfidence does not come without merit, as I have taken the time to hone my skills with other institutions like CodeSpace and the University of Cape Town.
 If this has piqued your interest, take a further look at my profile.

 ## Education